-Tubman was a singular figure of the abolition movement, a slave who escaped captivity in Maryland and made at least 19 trips back to free more slaves.
-Tubman is estimated to have helped several hundred slaves find freedom in Canada via the Underground Railroad and is said to have "never lost a passenger."
+Tubman was a singular figure of the abolition movement, an enslaved woman who escaped captivity in Maryland and made at least 19 trips back to free more enslaved peoples.
+Tubman is estimated to have helped several hundred enslaved people find freedom in Canada via the Underground Railroad and is said to have "never lost a passenger."
 During the Civil War, she freed 700 more when she led Union forces on a raid on Combahee Ferry in South Carolina.
 In her later life, though she had little money of her own, Tubman worked to house and feed the poor and became an important figure in the fight for women's suffrage.
 Despite these extraordinary efforts, which earned her the epithet "the Moses of her people," Tubman did not receive a pension for her services in the war until 1889 and died with little to her name.

-Her deeds were not forgotten, however, and in the wake of the Civil Rights and Black Power movements there was a push to recognize overlooked figures like Tubman.
+Her deeds were not forgotten, however, and in the wake of the civil rights and Black Power movements there was a push to recognize overlooked figures like Tubman.
 Her inclusion in the Black Heritage Series put her alongside figures like Martin Luther King, Jr., Booker T. Washington and Jackie Robinson and spread her image around the country.
 In 2016, following years of calls from activists, Treasury Secretary Jack Lew announced that Tubman's face would replace that of President Andrew Jackson, a slaveowner and avowed white supremacist, on the twenty-dollar bill.
-The following year, however, Donald Trump's Treasury Secretary, Steve Mnuchin, cancelled the switch, saying, "We've got a lot more important issues to focus on."
-In response, a grassroots movement began to stamp Tubman's image over that of Jackson.
+The following year, Donald Trump's Treasury Secretary, Steve Mnuchin, delayed the switch, saying, "We've got a lot more important issues to focus on."
+In January 2021, President Biden's administration announced they were taking steps to move forward with the redesign.